Some highlights of The Confluence include:

 Construction Impacts

-• A portion of Palm Park will be closed during construction for a staging area.
-The playground, picnic tables, and stone shelter house will remain open.
+- A portion of Palm Park will be closed during construction for a staging area.
+The playground, picnic tables, and stone shelter house are outside of the staging area.

-• Part of Third St. will be closed, including the sidewalk near the Convention Center pond.
+- Part of 3rd St. will be closed, including the sidewalk near the Convention Center pond.

-• There will be no immediate impacts to the Ann and Roy Butler Hike and Bike Trail.
-Any potential trail impacts in the future will be coordinated with The Trail Conservancy and communicated to the public.
+- Impacts to the Ann and Roy Butler Hike and Bike Trail will be coordinated with The Trail Conservancy and communicated to the public.

 Timeline

 The project is currently in the construction phase.
-Construction for this project is expected to begin in Spring 2023 and be completed by the end of 2025.
+Construction for this project began in May 2023 and is expected to be completed in 2026.

 Please note that as in any construction project, schedules are projected as accurately as possible.
 All dates are subject to change due to the nature of construction and the weather.